typedb/typedb-docs/11-query/04-delete-query.md

 [tab:end]
 </div>

-This deletes a particular instance of the `person` type with the id of `V41016`.
+This deletes a particular instance of the `person` type with the email `raphael.santos@gmail.com`.
 We must write the `isa` clause to tell the parser to remove the instance of data represented by the variable `$p`.
 If we don't know the type, we can usually use `thing`, the supertype of all data instances.